Scar Therapy In Mishawaka

 An unsightly scar can make you feel self-conscious as well as limit your mobility and function depending on where the scar is at.
-While no scar can be removed completely, the appearance can be
+While no scar can be removed completely, the appearance can be greatly improved.

 Many times, scar revision treatments are covered by insurance, especially if the treatment will help restore function or increase mobility.
 The specialized plastic surgery staff at The Centre, P.C.in Mishawaka will be able to help you determine if your insurance will cover scar treatment for you.